Pryancito/zeusircd/gc/README.md

 The collector currently is designed to run essentially unmodified on machines that use a flat 32-bit or 64-bit address space.
 That includes the vast majority of Workstations and X86 (X >= 3) PCs.
+(The list here was deleted because it was getting too long and constantly out of date.)

 In a few cases (Amiga, OS/2, Win32, MacOS) a separate makefile or equivalent is supplied.
 Many of these have separate README.system